Successful Outcomes

 Selected Victories

-• Decker Law was able help its clients obtain a reversal of two sanctions awards that were issued under Family Code section 271.
-The Court of Appeal, in a published decision, emphasized that Family Code section 271 is not a tool for judges to punish parties or attorneys for disagreeing with them or for advocating zealously for their clients.
+• Decker Law was able help its clients obtain a reversal of two sanctions awards that were issued under Family Code section 271 by the Los Angeles County Superior Court.
+The Second District Court of Appeal (Los Angeles), in a published decision, emphasized that Family Code section 271 is not a tool for judges to punish parties or attorneys for disagreeing with them or for advocating zealously for their clients.
 (Featherstone v.
 Martinez (2022) 86 Cal.
 App.
 5th 775.)

-• In another published decision, Decker Law was able to successfully defend a restraining order issued to protect its client.
+• In another published decision, Decker Law was able to successfully defend a restraining order that the San Diego Superior Court issued to protect its client.
 Of particular note, the Fourth District Court of Appeal (San Diego) found that it does not violate the U.S. Constitution to place a firearm prohibition on parties restrained by a domestic violence restraining order.
 (Zachary H. v.
 Teri A. (2023) 96 Cal.App.5th 1136.)

-• In a novel case involving the Welfare and Institutions Code, the Fourth District Court of Appeal (San Diego) sided with Decker Law and its clients, affirming a decision made by the juvenile court that denied an attempt to remove a young child from the only home she had ever known.
+• In a novel case involving the Welfare and Institutions Code, the Fourth District Court of Appeal (San Diego) sided with Decker Law and its clients, affirming a decision made by the juvenile division of the San Diego County Superior Court that denied an attempt to remove a young child from the only home she had ever known.
 (In re D.P.
 (2023) 92 Cal.App.5th 1282 .)

 • Decker Law successfully obtained a reversal of an order confirming an arbitration award.
 The Second District Court of Appeal (Los Angeles) found that the trial court erred by confirming the arbitration award without first determining whether there was an arbitration agreement between the litigants.
 (Hudock Empl.
 Law Group v.
 Celebrity Homehealth (Oct.
 18, 2022, No. B315387) [2022 Cal.
 App.
 Unpub.
 LEXIS 6304].)

-• The Second District Court of Appeal (Los Angeles) issued a reversal in favor of Decker Law’s client, finding that the family court erred in its division of proceeds from the sale community property.
+• The Second District Court of Appeal (Los Angeles) issued a reversal in favor of Decker Law’s client, finding that the family division of the Los Angeles County Superior Court erred in its division of proceeds from the sale community property.
 The case was remanded back to the family court to recalculate the client’s share of the sale proceeds, which resulted in the trial court issuing an order requiricg that the client be reimbursed in a significant sum.
 (Ghazaryan v.
 Ghazaryan (In re Ghazaryan) (Apr.
 18, 2023, No. B321151) [2023 Cal.
 App.
 Unpub.
 LEXIS 2188].)

-• A client came to Decker Law after coming to the harrowing realization that a six-figure judgment had been entered against him a decade ago without his knowledge.
+• A client came to Decker Law after coming to the harrowing realization that a six-figure judgment had been entered against him by the San Diego Superior Court a decade ago without his knowledge.
 After reviewing the record, the firm realized that the plaintiff failed to effectuate proper service (hence the client’s lack of knowledge of the case).
 The improper service was the basis of a motion to set aside the default judgment under Code of Civil Procedure section 473.
 The Superior Court granted the motion and declared the default judgment was void in its entirety.

-• Decker Law was able to revive a defamation action that had been dismissed via the anti-SLAPP statute.
-The Court of Appeal was convinced by the firm’s argument that the trial court erred in its conclusion that the defendant had engaged in constitutionally protected activity.
+• Decker Law was able to revive a defamation action that had been dismissed by the Los Angeles Superior Court via the anti-SLAPP statute.
+The Second District Court of Appeal (Los Angeles) was convinced by the firm’s argument that the trial court erred in its conclusion that the defendant had engaged in constitutionally protected activity.
 (Doe v.
 McClain (July 24, 2023, No. B320210) [2023 Cal.
 App.
 Unpub.
 LEXIS 4270].)

 • A well-established attorney had been sanctioned $12,000 under Family Code section 271 by a newly appointed Superior Court judge in Orange County.
 Decker Law quickly filed a brief in the trial court explaining why the sanctions award was legally erroneous and subject to reversal by the Court of Appeal.
 The brief was a success: the family court reversed its own decision to impose sanctions under Family Code section 271.

 • Decker Law was retained by two individuals after a jury had rendered an unfavorable verdict against them.
 The firm filed a motion for new trial seeking to set aside a jury verdict.
-The trial court granted the motion, finding that the jury’s verdict was impermissible as a matter of law.
+The Los Angeles County Superior Court granted the motion, finding that the jury’s verdict was impermissible as a matter of law.

-• A client came to the firm with a default judgment having been entered against him in excess of $100,000.
+• A client came to the firm with a default judgment having been entered against him by the Alameda County Superior Court in excess of $100,000.
 Decker Law filed a motion under Code of Civil Procedure section 473, arguing that the judgment was void for improper service.
 The trial court agreed, granted the motion, and voided the judgment in its entirety.

 The firm thereafter filed an anti-SLAPP, which resulted in (1) a dismissal of the case against the client, and (2) an award of attorneys’’ fees in his favor.